zMo0/disasterVerilog/README.md

 # disasterVerilog
-where i try to draw on VGA. kinda wrks pretty well
+where i try to draw on VGA. kinda works fine.